Regathering for Worship

 What will the service look like—meet and greet/offering passed/bulletins?

 When we regather for worship, we will initially have a worship service that assures proper social distancing.
-Worshipers will be seated to maintain 6 feet from others and our expectation is that all in attendance wear a mask.
+Worshipers will be seated to maintain 6 feet from others, and all in attendance will be required to wear a properly adorned mask.
 There will be no meet and greet in the service.
-There will be baskets placed near the exit for offering and continued online giving will be encouraged.
+Baskets will be placed near the exit for offering, and continued online giving will be encouraged.
 We will not have bulletins and will rely on projection.
-There will be no hymnals, Bibles, pens, or other paper products in the pew racks or seat backs.
+There will be no hymnals, Bibles, pens, or other paper products in the seat backs.
+Music will be a part of the service, but the congregation will not be encouraged to participate in singing.

 As progress is made in the containment of the virus and medical experts’ advise, we will begin to add many of these elements back into worship.